Skip to content

 If your business isn't compliant and there's a data breach, your bank provider could pass these fines onto you or terminate your business bank account entirely, as you are seen as posing a significant risk of leaking customer data.

-Need help with SME compliance?
+Need help with data protection compliance?

 Related articles